adetoro1989/alt_sch_assign/README.md

 # alt_sch_assign
-# This is an assignment for my first semester in AltSchool Africa
-# Where i am studying cloud Engineering Track
+# This is an assignment for my first semester in AltSchool Africa where i am studying cloud Engineering Track